Apple, Epic, and federal judge spar over restraining order in antitrust case

 While Apple doesn’t have a monopoly in the presence of Google’s Android, Epic argued the duopoly has negative effects on the market and that Apple, rather than Google, has the most valuable users.
 Epic noted that two-thirds of the profits are on Apple’s platform and that Apple has a virtual lock on a billion highly desirable users who spend more than those on Android.
 In his testimony, economist David Evans argued on Epic’s behalf that the cost of switching is very high for anyone thinking about moving from iOS to Android.
 It’s basically like starting over.

 Since Apple cut off Epic’s access to the App Store, Epic has seen a 60% drop in its daily active users on iOS.
-But the judge grilled Epic’s lawyers on why they thought that Apple’s market was so unique, when there are plenty of other places where Fortnite appears and it has to pay a 30% fee.
+But the judge grilled Epic’s lawyers on why they thought that Apple’s market was so unique, when Fortnite appears in plenty of other places where it has to pay a 30% fee.

 “If we look at the video game industry, of which your client is a part, the 30% seems to be the industry rate,” Gonzales Rogers said.
 “Steam charges 30%.
 GOG.
 Microsoft charges 30%.
 In the consoles, PlayStation, Xbox, Nintendo, GameStop, Amazon, Best Buy charge 30%.
 Your client doesn’t.
 Where is the lack of competition?”